 Curtis Institute of Music

 The Curtis Institute of Music educates and trains exceptionally gifted young musicians to engage a local and global community through the highest level of artistry.
-One of the most selective schools in the United States, Curtis accepts four percent of applicants each year on average.
 A tuition-free policy ensures that talent and artistic promise are the only considerations for admission.
 With a small student body of about 175, Curtis ensures that each young musician receives an education of unparalleled quality, distinguished by personalized attention from a celebrated faculty and a “learn by doing” philosophy.
 Curtis students hone their craft through more than 200 orchestra, opera, and solo and chamber music offerings each year in Philadelphia and around the world.

 TOP REVIEWS FROM EXPLORING BEETHOVEN’S PIANO SONATAS